MicrosoftDocs/memdocs/memdocs/intune/protect/epm-deployment-considerations-ki.md

 ### Why is my elevation settings policy showing error?

 The elevation settings policy controls the enablement of EPM and the configuration of the client side components.
-When this policy is in error it indicates the device had an issue enabling EPM.
-The most common reason is the [required Windows updates](/memdocs/intune/protect/epm-overview.md#windows-client-requirements) are not installed on the device.
+When this policy is in error, it indicates the device had an issue enabling EPM.
+The most common reason is the [required Windows updates](/memdocs/intune/protect/epm-overview.md#windows-client-requirements) aren't installed on the device.

 ### What happens when someone with administrative privileges uses a device that is enabled for EPM?